Mfficiency/My_Ecole_42/1.1_born2beroot/HowTo.md

 */2 * * * * /path/to/file/monitoring.sh <every 2 min
 ```

-# Questions
+# Eval
-(combination of Headlighter & my own, wiki)
+(combination of Headlighter, [maresverbrugge](https://github.com/maresverbrugge/Born2beRoot-1/blob/main/eval_sheet_b2br.pdf) my own, wiki)

+## General instructions
+- signature.txt present
+- check signature = .vdi (use diff)
+- duplicate vm

+## Project overview
+### How does it works?
+VM working through "Virtualization"/Emulation technology.
+Virtualization uses software to simulate virtual hardware that allows VMs to run on a single host machine.
 ### Why Debian?
 It's easier to install and configure than CentOS (and i haven't use CentOS before)

+### Differences between CentOS and Debian
+// TODO
+### What it's purpose?
+VMs may be deployed to accommodate different levels of processing power needs, to run software that requires a different operating system, or to test applications in a safe, enclosed environment.
 ### What is virtual machine?
 In computing, a virtual machine (VM) is the virtualization/emulation of a computer system.
 Virtual machines are based on computer architectures and provide functionality of a physical computer. [read more](https://en.wikipedia.org/wiki/Virtual_machine)

-### What it's purpose?
-VMs may be deployed to accommodate different levels of processing power needs, to run software that requires a different operating system, or to test applications in a safe, enclosed environment.

-### How does it works?
-VM working through "Virtualization"/Emulation technology.
-Virtualization uses software to simulate virtual hardware that allows VMs to run on a single host machine.

 ### Diff between aptitude and apt?
 Aptitude is a high-level package manager while APT is lower-level package manager which can be used by other higher-level package managers